angryziber/picasa-gallery/README.md

 What is it?
 ===========

-A good-looking frontend for albums stored in Google Photos (former Google+ or Picasa web), with nice transitions, mobile device support, and full-screen photo browsing with quick loading (prefetching).
+A good-looking public frontend for shared albums stored in Google Photos (former Google+ or Picasa web), with nice transitions, mobile device support, and full-screen photo browsing.

 Perfect for those who still want to have a public gallery of albums after transition to Google Photos, which has no public gallery of it's own anymore.